 document in the report for the base service, the interventions and compensatory techniques used to address and/or remove the barriers directly related to the customer's diagnosis of acquired brain injury.

-The Brain Injury Premium is paid only after all outcomes have been achieved and approved by the VR counselor for Bundled Job Placement Benchmark C or Supported Employment Benchmarks 1B and/or 6.

 The provider may attend the monthly Employment Supports for Brain Injury (ESBI) interdisciplinary team meeting.
 The fee to attend is paid one time per month.

-20.10.2 Outcomes Required for Payment
+20.10.3 Outcomes Required for Payment